Holter Monitor (24hr Hour Heart Rhythm Monitor)

 - Wear loose, comfortable clothing

-- Men with significant chest hair may require small areas to be shaved to ensure good electrode contact
+- Men with significant chest hair may require small areas to be shaved for electrode contact

-You may eat, drink, and take medications as normal, unless advised otherwise by your doctor.
+- You may eat, drink, and take medications as normal unless advised otherwise

 -